ivy-llc/ivy/docs/overview/deep_dive/devices.rst

     ivy.add(x, y)

-The code to handle all these cases are present inside `@handle_device_shifting`_ decorator, which is wrapped around all the functions except mixed and compositional functions in `ivy.functional.ivy`_ submodule.
-The decorator calls :code:`ivy.handle_soft_device_variable` function under the hood to handle device shifting for each backend.
+The code to handle all these cases are present inside `@handle_device_shifting`_ decorator, which is wrapped around all the functions that accept at least one array as input(except mixed and compositional functions) in `ivy.functional.ivy`_ submodule.
+The decorator calls
+:code:`ivy.handle_soft_device_variable` function under the hood to handle device shifting for each backend.

 **Soft Device Handling Function**